-This field should either be equal to ERL\DRV\EXTENDED\MARKER or 0.
+This field should either be equal to ERL_DRV_EXTENDED_MARKER or 0.
 An old driver (not aware of the extended driver interface) should set this field to 0.
-The following fields are ignored if this field is equal to 0.
+If this field is equal to 0, all the fields following this field also have to be 0, or NULL in case it is a pointer field.